-The security platform for AI-agent work.
+The security platform for AI agent work.

 AI agents now read code, call tools, use credentials, install packages and operate across infrastructure.
 Oktsec gives companies a control loop for that work: define policy, let environments apply it locally, and verify the evidence that comes back.